platformsh/platformsh-docs/glossary.rst

   Environment active
   Active environment
     An environment which is deployed.
-You can deactivate an active environment from the environment configuration page on Platform UI.
+You can deactivate an active environment from the environment configuration page on :term:`Platform UI`.

   Environment inactive
   Inactive environment
     An environment which is not deployed.
-You can activate an inactive environment from the environment configuration page on Platform UI.
+You can activate an inactive environment from the environment configuration page on :term:`Platform UI`.

   Environment variables
   Environment variable
     Variables exposed by Platform to the runtime environment which allow you to define any specific configuration at the environment level.

   Git
     An open source version control system.
-Also see :ref:`git`
+Also see :ref:`git`.

   Make file
     A file used in comination with Drupal and :ref:`Drush <drush>` to download a series of modules, libraries, and repositories.
 Also see :ref:`drush_make`.

   Master
     The production website.
-Master is the only environment which doesn’t have a parent and which has the most of the resources that you can get.
+Master is the only environment which doesn’t have a :term:`parent` and which has the most of the resources that you can get.

   Merge
     The act of combining one environment's or branch's code with another.

+  Parent
+    :term:`Platform.sh` provides an organized hierarchy for your :term:`Git` branches.
+Each :term:`environment` has a :term:`parent` and can have multiple children.
+You can :term:`merge` code to a parent :term:`environment`, and :term:`synchronize` code and/or data to any child :term:`environment`.

   Platform
+  Platform.sh
     The best thing that happened to your web projects since Drupal.

   Platform UI
+  Platform.sh UI
     The UI for the best thing that happened to your web projects since Drupal.

   Platform API
+  Platform.sh API
     The API for the best thing that happened to your web projects since Drupal.

   Platform CLI
+  Platform.sh CLI
     Platform CLI is the official command line shell and Unix scripting interface for Platform.
 It ships with all the useful commands to interact with your Platform projects.
 You can get download it `here <https://github.com/commerceguys/platform-cli>`_.

   Project